wavejumper/rehook/README.md

  * todomvc reimplementations try to stay as close to the original as possible.
 That means the implementations shouldn't be seen as a reference on how you should actually write a Cljs app with React hooks.
  * In a real world React app, IMO performance boils down to cascading re-renders of child components.
 This will be entirely dependant on how you've modelled your data (and how your component tree is structured to consume that data).
 The above benchmark is incredibly naive, but nicely illustrates the performance overhead of templating.

-# Testing

-`rehook` promotes building applications with no singleton global state.
- Therefore, you can treat your components as 'pure functions', as all inputs to the component are passed in as arguments.

-Testing (with React hooks) is a deeper topic that I will explore via a blog post in the coming months.
-Please check back!